-In addition the lexicon, whose data were gathered -in 2013-2014 and included in a draft document (2015) on the habitats of the Itombwe Reserve, will be edited.
-This manual has the same relevance as lexicons published in the frame of the previous programme and it will increase the knowledge of the exceptional value of the Itombwe ecosystems and thereby it will support the process started by ICCN to include this southern part of the Albertine Rif into the World Heritage.
+The lexicon dedicated to the Itombwe Nature Reserve will be released.
+Its edition was planned for 2016 but it has been postponed because the priority was given to the publication of the lexicon on the National Park of Kibira, Sector Rwegura (Burundi).
+The manual on the INR has the same relevance as lexicons published in the frame of the previous programme and it will increase the knowledge of the exceptional value of the Itombwe ecosystems and thereby it will support the process started by ICCN to include this southern part of the Albertine Rif into the World Heritage.